even4void/aliquote/content/post/design-of-experiment-in-r.md

 d52 <- ffDesMatrix(5, gen=list(c(4,1,2), c(5,1,3)))
 ```

-Or we can use
+Or we could use:

 ```r
 library(FrF2)
 FrF2(8,5)
 ```

 Note that the [FrF2](http://cran.r-project.org/web/packages/FrF2/index.html) package has an [Rcmdr plugin](http://cran.r-project.org/web/packages/RcmdrPlugin.DoE/index.html) that facilitates its use.

-In both cases, we get
+In both cases, we get:

 ```
    A  B  C  D  E